puzzle/jenkins-techlab/labs/12_credentials.md

 }
 ```

+?where is documentation for credentails? what is credentaials a step?
+?why do we use this sshagent here and where is the testserver defined?

 ``credentials`` automatically deals with different credentials types.
 For username/password credentials
 it makes three environment variables available:
 * MYVARNAME = <username>:<password>